 Texas Comprehensive Center (TXCC): The TXCC provides professional development and technical assistance to the Texas Education Agency and the state’s 20 regional education service centers to build their capacity to support districts and schools engaged in improvement efforts.

-- Cullman County School System: In Alabama, SEDL is providing training and technical assistance to staff of the Cullman County School System on the Concerns-Based Adoption Model.
-This project will assist district leaders in developing a systemwide process for evaluating the implementation and impact of school improvement initiatives.
+Cullman County School System: In Alabama, SEDL provided training and technical assistance to staff of the Cullman County School System on the Concerns-Based Adoption Model through the Center for High-Performing Schools.
+This project assisted district leaders in developing a systemwide process for evaluating the implementation and impact of school improvement initiative.

 Southeast Comprehensive Center (2005–2012): The Southeast Comprehensive Center provided technical assistance and professional development to the state education agencies of Alabama, Georgia, Louisiana, Mississippi, and South Carolina to build their capacity to support districts and schools engaged in improvement efforts.
 Work varied by state.
 For example, staff provided Louisiana’s Distinguished Educators, who support leaders at schools in need of improvement, with training on the Concerns-Based Adoption Model.